Databones/Edgesploit/README.md

 - Update your browser to the latest version.
 - Try using different browsers.
 Recommend to start off using Google Chrome (the browser Edgesploit has been tested on).

-You can report bugs, find support, & suggest features on my [Discord server.](https://discord.gg/HQmSYGK8tV)
+You can report bugs, find support, & suggest features on our [Discord server.](https://discord.gg/HQmSYGK8tV)

-## Any keybinds?
-Shift+X to open & close the menu
-Shift+D to hide & show the menu icon.

-## Theres are several errors in the script.
+## Theres are several errors shown in TamperMonkey. ❓
 This is normal and is caused by the script being compressed.
-The script will run fine.
+The script should run good.

-## Duplicate tabs is not working.
+## Duplicate Tabs is not working. ❓
 Open new activities more slowly as the script needs time to inject onto the page.

-## Does this script skip videos?
-Sometimes.
-It depends on chance.
-Videos are inconsistent, so it may not skip at all and you will have to watch the video, yet other times, it may complete instructions in seconds.
-Another small example is Frame Advance, which allows you to cut around 8 seconds off each video.

 ## Disclaimer ⚠️